andrewhowdencom/website/site/content/post/getting-magento-1.9-up-on-kubernetes.rst

   NAME      CLUSTER-IP     EXTERNAL-IP   PORT(S)    AGE cache     10.59.254.85   <none>        6379/TCP   40s

-Yup.
 Kubenretes has found it.
 It's not an externally facing service, so that `<none>` is fine.
-However, is it working?
-Let's check:
+However, is that service doing anything?
+Can an application connect to it?
+Let's first see whether the service has found any pods.

 ..
 Code:: bash